Christ in the winepress: Relation to actual technology

 Although several of the biblical passages the image draws upon emphasize juice-stained clothing and "treading" by foot, by using a mechanical winepress the need for workers to tread the grapes with their feet in an open vat was removed.
 It seems unlikely that a mechanical winepress was actually meant by any of the various biblical texts, although mechanisms are described by Roman authors, the detailed operation of which remains unclear.
 The image in art emphasizes Christ's role as what is trodden rather than as a treader but also retains his role as treader, though such red staining as is shown is usually from blood rather than juice.
 In the early typological image at Comburg there is already conflation between the method of pressing just using the feet of farm-workers in an open vat, and the mechanical basket press, which uses a heavy beam controlled by a large wooden screw, bearing down on a plate pressing the grapes.
 The other end of the beam from the screw is held in a wooden framework, which is often shown, but the essential handles for turning the screw are less often seen.
 Sometimes they are shown with a small hovering half-length God the Father doing the turning.
 However, in reality the bottom of the screw would either press on the centre of a plate in a relatively small frame, "basket" or barrel containing the grapes (as illustrated at right), or in the more common type with the screw at the end of the beam, the bottom of the screw would sit in a fixed socket on the ground.
 In the images, the bottom of the screw often goes uselessly into the side of the open pressing floor.

 With a large rectangular pressing-floor, the screw might be located centrally with framework on both sides.
 Either a large plate underneath the screw would press down on grapes placed in the rectangular floor, or a smaller one on grapes in a circular barrel-like basket sitting on the floor, the juice usually flowing out onto the floor and being collected from a discharge point in that.
 Both the real presses shown below are of this latter type.
-As the general standard of artistic depictions of complicated mechanicisms improved in the Renaissance, with a fuller understanding of graphical perspective, some images after about 1500 show more realistic large plates pressing down on Christ, still a difficult depiction for the artist to represent.
+As the general standard of artistic depictions of complicated mechanisms improved in the Renaissance, with a fuller understanding of graphical perspective, some images after about 1500 show more realistic large plates pressing down on Christ, still a difficult depiction for the artist to represent.